rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 The double colon (`::`) is an operator that allows us to namespace this particular `from` function under the `String` type rather than using some sort of name like `string_from`.
+We’ll discuss this syntax more in the [“Method Syntax”]
+[method-syntax]
-We’ll discuss this syntax more in the “Method Syntax” section of Chapter 5 and when we talk about namespacing with modules in “Module Definitions” in Chapter 7.
+section of Chapter 5 and when we talk about namespacing with modules in “Module Definitions” in Chapter 7.

 This kind of string *can* be mutated: